 The term “Public Ivy” was coined by Richard Moll in Public Ivies: A Guide to America’s Best Public Undergraduate Colleges and Universities which was published in 1985.
-Moll identified eight public institution with Ivy League characteristics.
-He argued that these characteristics, which included both academic and non-academic elements, provided an Ivy League experience at a public school price.
+Moll identified eight public institutions with Ivy League characteristics.
+He argued that these characteristics, which included both academic and non-academic elements, provided an Ivy League experience at a public-school price.
+Since then, others have added to the list or often just use the term to describe a public institution with high academic standards.

 - College of William & Mary